bleutzinn/grav-plugin-form-prefiller/README.md

 Simply edit the plugin options in the Admin panel, or, if you don't use the Admin panel, copy the `form-prefiller.yaml` default file to your `user/config/plugins` folder and use that copy to change configuration settings.

-## Demo
+## Testing

-Currently there's no online demo.

-To demo and test the plugin you need a preferably clean Grav installation including this plugin and then use the [example form page](https://raw.githubusercontent.com/bleutzinn/grav-plugin-form-prefiller/master/demo/default.md) in the `demo` folder.
+To test the plugin create a new page using the [example form page](https://raw.githubusercontent.com/bleutzinn/grav-plugin-form-prefiller/master/example-prefill-form-page/default.md) in the `example-prefill-form-page` folder.

 In order to experiment with language translations either the [Grav LangSwitcher Plugin](https://github.com/getgrav/grav-plugin-langswitcher) or the [Language Selector plugin with flags for Grav CMS](https://github.com/clemdesign/grav-plugin-language-selector) can be of help.